Friday, November 25, 2016

 From the New York Times review of the motion picture dated December 14, 1944:

-Having hit a successful pattern for a musical-horror film with its "Phantom of the Opera" a year or so ago, Universal is repeating the process in an almost identical film----
+Having hit a successful pattern for a musical-horror film with its "Phantom of the Opera" a year or so ago, Universal is repeating the process in an almost identical film----In the next paragraph:

 ---especially with Mr. Karloff , who menaces most disturbingly.
 He, in this case, is the trusted physician for an old European opera house---you know, one of those plush palaces with marble halls and sparkling chandeliers---and his only apparent imperfection is that he is homicidally mad.